temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

-# Exercise 1: Implementing a Custom Data Converter
+# Exercise 1: Implementing a Custom Codec

 During this exercise, you will:

 * Output typical payloads from a Temporal Workflow using the default Data Converter
-* Implement a Custom Data Converter that encrypts Workflow output
+* Implement a Custom Codec that encrypts Workflow output
 * Implement a Failure Converter and demonstrate parsing its output

 Make your changes to the code in the `practice` subdirectory (look for